diazeddy/pgAdmin/Readme.md

     - After confirming the query on the popup, user should be able to see the result in the table.
 (Also implement pagination)
 - Make "Search" input box in the modal where user can search data in the DB table.
 - Make "Export" button in the modal where user can export all the data in CSV or SQL format.
+- Display loading bar for the needed parts.
 - Implement light/dark theme.
 - Implement mobile responsiveness.